Cypriot syllabary: Origin

-It has been established that the Cypriot syllabary is derived from the Cypro-Minoan syllabary; the latter is supposed to be derived from the Linear A script, and certainly belongs to the circle of Aegean scripts.
+It is thought that the Cypriot syllabary is derived from the Cypro-Minoan syllabary; the latter is thought to be derived from the Linear A script, and certainly belongs to the circle of Aegean scripts.
 The most obvious change is the disappearance of ideograms, which were frequent and represented a significant part of Linear A. The earliest inscriptions are found on clay tablets.
 Parallel to the evolution of cuneiform, the signs soon became simple patterns of lines.
 There is no evidence of a Semitic influence due to trade, but this pattern seemed to have evolved as the result of habitual use.

 Structure

 The structure of the Cypriot syllabary is very similar to that of Linear B. This is due to their common origin and underlying language (albeit different dialects).
 The Cypriot script contains 56 signs.
 Each sign generally stands for a syllable in the spoken language: e.g. ka, ke, ki, ko, ku.
 Hence, it is classified as a syllabic writing system.
-Because each sign stands for an open syllable (CV) rather than a closed one (CVC), the Cypriot syllabary is also an 'open' syllabary.
+Because each sign stands for an open syllable (CV - a consonant followed by a vowel) rather than a closed one (CVC - a consonant, a vowel and then a consonant), the Cypriot syllabary is also an 'open' syllabary.

 To see the glyphs above, you must have a compatible font installed, and your web browser must support Unicode characters in the U+10800–U+1083F range.